JCCC Alert: Emergency Notification System

 - Warning sirens

-Although the JCCC website is the primary source for information during an emergency, text messages and public address voice announcements from JCCC Alert will be the most immediate means of communication.
+Although the JCCC website is the primary source for information during an emergency, text messages, emails and public address voice announcements from JCCC Alert will be the most immediate means of communication.

 While you may choose to opt out of receiving emergency text messages, you are encouraged not to do so.